-May Sarton on How to Live with Tenderness in a Harsh World
+May Sarton on How to Live Openheartedly in a Harsh World

 “We have to keep the channels in ourselves open to pain.
 At the same time it is essential that true joys be experienced, that the sunrise not leave us unmoved, for civilization depends on the true joys.”

 This world is radiant with beauty.
 This world is also capable of bone-chilling brutality and the small, corrosive daily cruelties that salt our days with sorrow.
 For a sensitive person to live with the duality, to keep the light aflame without turning away from the darkness that needs illumination, may be the most difficult thing in life — and the most rewarding.

 What it takes, and how it rewards us, is what the great poet and diarist May Sarton (May 3, 1912–July 16, 1995) explores in a journal entry from her altogether dazzling 1977 book The House by the Sea (public library).

 With an eye to the daily reality of teenagers killing with firearms — a reality that, in the decades since, has been magnified from interpersonal violence to mass shootings — she considers the long roots of desensitization, fanged into the body of the world with every war:

 What have we done to our children that such indifference is possible?
 A total disconnection between the act and the human terror and despair involved?